Henry Johnson (acrobat)

-Henry Johnson (25 December 1806 – 12 June 1910) was a British acrobat, equestrian gymnast, and tightrope walker for Hughes' and Sanger's circuses in the early 19th century.
+Henry Johnson (25 December 1806 – 12 June 1910) was an English acrobat, equestrian gymnast, and tightrope walker for Hughes' and Sanger's circuses in the early 19th century.

 He was orphaned at a young age, and started life in poverty, however by his early twenties he had performed before the Emperor of China.
 After leaving the circuses and teaming up with Mullaba the Chinese Juggler, he performed privately by Royal Command for William IV.
 As a solo act, he performed for Queen Victoria several times, and again for the Prince of Wales (later Edward VII).

 At the beginning of the 20th century he was fêted and interviewed as a centenarian in Grantham, Lincolnshire, where he had settled with his wife and daughter.
 Those interviews give an insight into the life of a circus and street performer of the early 19th century.

 Background

 Henry Johnson "had no recollection of his parents who died when he was an infant".
 He informed interviewers that he was born at St Mary's, Norwich, on 25 December 1806.
 When he was two years old, his father died and his family struggled to survive, eating swedes from the fields because they could not afford bread.
 He had a brother who was an ostler.

 Johnson remembered the arrival of news of the Battle of Waterloo in 1815:First the news was that we had lost and then had won, and then again had lost, and people were almost crazy with excitement, because they said that Bony (Bonaparte) would come and make slaves of us, and mothers used to frighten naughty children by saying, If you don't keep quiet I'll let Bony-part have ye!
 There was no telegraph in those days, and the news was brought from the coast by couriers, and it used to be said that the false news was made by some people just to make some money before the truth became known.